 I have a six-year old with nonverbal, severe Autism, and I invite you to take a peek inside our secret world.
 Autism can be scary, isolating, beautiful, humorous and sad.
 I, along with many other families, live in this world.
 Our children are the faces of invisible disabilities.
 Years ago disabilities were kept quiet.
 They were hidden.
 They were removed from the home.
 They were institutionalized.

 Thankfully, that is not the case anymore.
-Parents are stronger and more equipped than ever to care for their disabled children.
+Parents are stronger and more equipped than ever to care for their children who have disabilities.
 And accommodations are made to help keep our kids safe and in their own homes as long as possible.

 What is Autism?